Anima Books

 As this book is written for horsepeople who are not scientists, scientists who are not horsepeople, and veterinarians who may be both, some parts of it will no doubt be too basic for you — but hopefully it all comes together and tells a story we can all put to good use.

-... in the meantime, I presented two lectures on this topic at the Integrative Veterinary Conferences Australia conference in Melbourne, Australia on 19 October 2024.
-Click here to read the proceedings paper.
+I presented a 2-hour lecture on this topic at the Integrative Veterinary Conferences Australia (IVCA) conference in Melbourne, Australia on 19 October 2024.